 The building, formerly a thrift shop, was in rough shape.
 “The roof was leaking all over the place – it should have been abandoned,” Dent said.
 He and his business partners had a clear vision for the concept’s potential, but had spoken to four other banks about an SBA loan for the project, and had yet to find a bank who would work with them.
 Around that time, Paul Rodriguez, Vice President of the First Bank Lamar Street branch in downtown Wichita Falls, stopped by because he had heard about the project.

-The conversation continued, and Dent, a first-time First Bank customer, began working with Paul and Jeff Taylor, Vice President of Commercial Lending, to put together an SBA loan package.
-While it was a time-consuming process typical of SBA loans, Dent conveyed that Paul and Jeff were very helpful along the way, often hand delivering paperwork to the site for him to sign.
+The conversation continued, and Dent, a first-time First Bank customer, began working with the Wichita Falls business lending team to put together an SBA loan package.
+While it was a time-consuming process typical of SBA loans, Dent conveyed that the Loan Officers were very helpful along the way, often hand delivering paperwork to the site for him to sign.
 Upon approval of the loan, Dent was able to pull permits on June 1, 2017, and construction began in earnest.

 Dent and his partners were proud to open the doors of Half Pint Taproom and Restoration Hall on December 4, 2017, and have been doing brisk business since then.
 Dent gives First Bank a lot of credit in helping to make his dream a reality.
 "They were willing to give us the time of day to look at our project and our projections in detail," he said.
 “It’s not like walking into a corporate bank.
 We have that local relationship, that local connection.”